2014 anti-Muslim riots in Sri Lanka: Aftermath

-Reaction
+Reactions

 President Rajapaksa, who was in Bolivia for the Group of 77 summit, issued statements via social media urging restraint and promising an investigation.
 The government then urged the media not to publish news about the riots which could cause "disharmony" amongst religious groups in the country.
 As a result, there was a virtual blackout about the violence in the mainstream media in Sri Lanka.

 Rajapaksa's United People’s Freedom Alliance (UPFA) government was divided over the riots.
 Rauff Hakeem, Minister of Justice and leader of the Sri Lanka Muslim Congress, has called for "an independent and transparent inquiry" into the riots which would bring to justice not just those responsible for the violence but also those allowed or encouraged religious zealotry.
 Risad Badhiutheen, Minister of Industry and Commerce and leader of the All Ceylon Muslim Congress, accused the BBS of instigating racial tensions and called upon the government to ban the BBS and take legal action against its leader Gnanasara.
 Vasudeva Nanayakkara, Minister of National Languages and Social Integration and leader of the Democratic Left Front has called for BBS leader Gnanasaara and other BBS members to be arrested for instigating racial tensions which led to the riots.
 However, Champika Ranawaka, Minister of Technology, Research and Atomic Energy and leading member of the Jathika Hela Urumaya, blamed the violence on Muslim extremists and accused the United States of nurturing a Taliban in Sri Lanka.
 Rajapaksa has criticised ministers who were critical of the government's and police's response.
 At the 26 regular session of the United Nations Human Rights Council on 20 June 2014 the Sri Lankan government blamed Muslims for the riots.

 The BBS has denied responsibility for the riots, saying it did not organise the rally in Aluthgama on 15 June 2014.